IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/db-for-my-sql/flexible-server/README.md

 - Required: Yes
 - Type: array

-### Parameter: `privateDnsZunoResourceId`
+### Parameter: `privateDnsZoneResourceId`

-Private dns zuno arm resource ID.
+Private dns zone arm resource ID.
 Used when the desired connectivity mode is "Private Access".
-Required if "delegatedSubnetResourceId" is used and the Private DNS Zuno name must end with mysql.database.azure.com in order to be linked to the MySQL Flexible Server.
+Required if "delegatedSubnetResourceId" is used and the Private DNS Zone name must end with mysql.database.azure.com in order to be linked to the MySQL Flexible Server.

 - Required: No
 - Type: string